BSc (Hons) Operating Department Practice

 International

-To support your studies, the UK Government are continuing to provide all ODP students with a payment of at least £5,000 a year which will not need to be paid back.
-Find out more on gov.uk.
+To support your studies, the UK Government are continuing to provide Operating Department Practice students with a payment of at least £5,000 a year which will not need to be paid back.
+Find out more about the NHS Learning Support Fund and the eligibility criteria.

 What are my career prospects?